meling/urs/README.md

 than knowing that it is in the set of registered users.
 The size of the set of registered users is flexible.
 Increasing this number slows down signing and verifying linearly.

+## Vulnerability Warning: Do not use this library

+See the issue tracker for details.